Injective’s Novel Trezor Integration: Adding EIP-712 Support for all Ethereum Applications

 The issues related to EIP-712 support in hardware wallets are critical as the demand for L2 infrastructure rises.

-The problem continued to become increasingly salient as more users started trading and minting NFTs, since many are minted through L2 solutions which almost all depend on EIP-712 as well.
+The problem continued to become increasingly salient as more users started trading and minting NFTs, since many are minted through L2 solutions which almost all the depend on EIP-712 as well.
 By successfully addressing this technical challenge, Injective is excited to eliminate another significant hindrance for many crypto users to participate in the multi-chain future and benefit from L2 solutions.

 The upgrade helps Injective work towards creating a truly borderless DeFi universe by further accelerating the interoperability structures within crypto.